thomd/random-files-generator/README.md

 ## Installation

 Use `Makefile` for installation.
-First run tests, then install binary and man page:
+First run tests, then install binary and man page.
+Please install the bash testing framework [bats][3] before running the tests.

     make test
-    make install                                    # install script and man page
+    sudo make install                              # installs binary and man page

-You need the bash testing framework [bats][3] installed.
+Without `sudo` privileges, you may install binary and man page into your home directory using the `DESTDIR` environment variable:

+    mkdir ~/bin ~/share/man
+    export PATH=~/bin:$PATH
+    unset MANPATH && export MANPATH=~/share/man:$(manpath)

+    make DESTDIR=~ install

+Tests are green on OSX, Ubuntu (via Vagrants lucid32 box) and Cygwin.

 ## Help